buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 ### 1. Accessing the Target Network

-Once a connection is establised on the Public Facing Server that is in the Target Network via a reverse shell, it is possible to access/enumerate or exploit any vulnerabilities against a different target in the same network trough ligolo.
+Once a connection is establised on the Public Facing Server that is in the Target Network via a reverse shell, it is possible to access/enumerate or exploit any vulnerabilities against a different target in the same network trough ligolo (such as a DMZ) or a target that is in a neighbouring network (in the case of a non-segmented network).
 This allows an attcker to use their very own tools from the attacking machine.

 {% hint style="info" %}
-The following method works only when the Target Network has direct access to the attacking machine network, such as in a local network, via port forwarding or a VPN connection
+The following method works only when the Target Network has direct access to the attacking machine network, such as in a local network, via port forwarding or a VPN connection.
+More advanced pivoting techniques will be detailed below.
+If the attacking machine is in a NAT network, then, port forwarding should implemented.
 {% endhint %}

 ```